Skip to main content

 Gloria Baciewicz, M.D.

 Since 1986, Gloria Baciewicz has specialized in the treatment of addiction.
-In her current role as medical director of Strong Recovery in the University of Rochester’s Department of Psychiatry, she works in education, administration, and clinical care.
-She is certified in addiction medicine by the American Board of Preventive Medicine and board certified in psychiatry, with added qualifications in addiction psychiatry.
-Dr. Baciewicz is a co- principal investigator for the University of Rochester’s Recovery Center of Excellence.
+Professor of clinical psychiatry at the University of Rochester Medical Center, she serves as an addiction psychiatrist at Strong Recovery.
+Dr. Baciewicz certified in addiction medicine by the American Board of Preventive Medicine and board certified in psychiatry, with added qualifications in addiction psychiatry.
+Dr. Baciewicz is a co-principal investigator for the University of Rochester’s Recovery Center of Excellence.

 Image